valeIT/valeIT.github.io/_posts/2019-05-26-unity-tilemaps-and-procedural-generation.md

 ![](/asset/article_images/unity-tilemap-3b.png)

 Calculate the difference between the two positions.
-The result is the offset we need between sections.
+The result is the offset we need between the different sections.

 ## Putting it all together